 The Center for Biomedical Engineering and Rehabilitation Science (CBERS) is located in a donated former hospital close to the main campus.
 This four-story, 22,000-square-foot complex contains classrooms, research and service laboratories, offices, and support facilities.
 The center’s research initiatives range from cardiopulmonary support systems and micro biomedical devices to technology-based services for people with disabilities.

 The area of Creative Arts and the Humanities focuses on the tools of communication and expression that help shape the world around us.
-The School of Art (offering the B.F.A. and M.F.A. in communication design, photography and studio art), the School of the Performing Arts, the School of Literature and Languages, and the Department of Journalism enrich the entire academic community through the Louisiana Tech Concert Association, the University Gallery, the Stone Theatre, and the Band of Pride, the annual stage combat workshop, The Tech Talk and classes in creative writing, dance, photography, ceramics, graphic design, and journalism.
+The School of Design (offering the B.F.A. and M.F.A. in communication design, photography and studio art), the School of the Performing Arts, and the School of Literature and Languages enrich the entire academic community through the Louisiana Tech Concert Association, the University Gallery, the Stone Theatre, and the Band of Pride, the annual stage combat workshop, The Tech Talk and classes in creative writing, dance, photography, ceramics, and graphic design.